Quadratically Enriched Tropical Intersections: Introduction to Tropical Geometry

-Tropicalization gives back a tropical curve $C$ which has the dual subdivision we started with.
+Note that if $k=\R$, then this coincides with the original definition of a Viro polynomial since~$\R^\times/(\R^\times)^2=\{\pm1\}$.
+Tropicalization gives back a tropical hypersurface $V$ which has the dual subdivision we started with.
 However, in the tropicalization process one loses information, namely the elements in $k^\times/(k^\times)^2$.
-We would like to remember these \emph{coefficients} by assigning them to the corresponding connected component in $\R^2\setminus C$, that is we assign the coefficient $\alpha_I$ of a monomial $x^{i_1}y^{i_2}t^{\varphi(I)}$ to the component where the $\nu(x^{i_1}y^{i_2}t^{\varphi(I)})=i_1\nu(x)+i_2\nu(y)-\varphi(I)$ attains the maximum.
+We would like to remember these \emph{coefficients} by assigning them to the corresponding connected component in $\R^2\setminus V$, that is we assign the coefficient $\alpha_I$ of a monomial $x^It^{\varphi(I)}$ to the component where the $\nu(x^It^{\varphi(I)})=I\cdot \nu(x)-\varphi(I)$ attains the maximum.
 Equivalently, one can assign the coefficients $\alpha_I$ to the corresponding vertex $I$ in the dual subdivision.
 This gives rise to the following definition.